io-fault/python/time/documentation/usage.rst

 In other cases, the total time is not particularly interesting or needs be calculated by another component of the process.
-Delta meters, :py:meth:`rhythm.lib.clock.delta` are iterators that yield the amount of time that has elapsed since the *prior* iteration.
+Delta meters, :py:meth:`.rhythm.lib.clock.delta` are iterators that yield the amount of time that has elapsed since the *prior* iteration.

 Delta meters are good for implementing rate limiting::